zupta/slate/source/includes/_serviceability.md

 }
 ```

-Serviceability api checks if pickup and drop pincodes are serviceabile or not, shipping charges for the shipment and turn around time for the delivery.
-It accepts the shipment dimension fields as additional parameters.
+Serviceability API checks if pickup and drop pincodes are serviceable or not, shipping charges for the shipment and turn around time for the delivery.

 It’s a POST request as follows